Why Use a Gravel Calculator for Your Aquarium

 Polished River Pebbles

 Smooth edges protect bottom dwellers such as corydoras and loaches.
 The extra weight pins down wood and rock, preventing hardscape shifts when fish dig or when water currents pick up.
-Pair with a thinner under-layer or mix in finer grains so debris cannot slip through wide gaps.
+Pair with a thinner under‑layer or mix in finer grains so debris cannot slip through.

 Crushed Coral or Aragonite

 Ground coral slowly dissolves, raising carbonate hardness and keeping pH steady—ideal for African cichlids or many marine setups.
-Soft-water species like discus or wild bettas prefer something gentler, so avoid coral if the goal is low mineral content.
+Soft‑water species like discus prefer a gentler base.

 Dark Lava Rock

 Porous and lightweight, lava offers enormous surface area for beneficial bacteria.
 Its deep colour hides algae films and makes bright fish colours pop.
-Rinse thoroughly to remove black dust before filling the tank.
+Rinse thoroughly to remove dust before filling.

 Match the shade of the gravel to the scene you want.
 Dark beds highlight neon fish, while pale sand sets off lush, green stems.
 Always choose products labelled “aquarium safe” and steer clear of painted pebbles that may shed toxic flakes over time.